mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 "Do you know someone named Kipnu?"

-"No," he responded with no obvious flaw in his words or manner.
+"No," he responded with no sign of deceit or impropriety.
 "Can't say I've heard of him."

 Shimba looked past Renga with a different sort of agitation.
 Melna knew something wasn't being said, but she thought it best to wait to dig further.